-We have audited the accompanying consolidated balance sheets of Gencor Industries, Inc. (the "Company") as of September 30, 2017 and 2016, and the related consolidated statements of operations, shareholders' equity, and cash flows for each of the years in the three-year period ended September 30, 2017.
-We have also audited the Company's internal control over financial reporting as of September 30, 2017, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-The Company's management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Annual Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these consolidated financial statements and on the Company's internal control over financial reporting based on our audits.
+We have audited the accompanying consolidated balance sheets of Gencor Industries, Inc. (the "Company") as of September 30, 2018 and 2017, and the related consolidated statements of income, shareholders' equity, and cash flows for each of the years in the two-year period ended September 30, 2018, and the related notes (collectively referred to as the consolidated financial statements).
+We also have audited the Company's internal control over financial reporting as of September 30, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").